Mehlulz/Mehlulz.github.io/_projects/RSE2107A-Systems Engineering Project 1/index.md

 ---
 # Project Requirement
-To design and create a physical environment, where a 4-wheeled mobile robot, i.e. LIMO robot from AgileX Robotics, is able to perform certain functions, localisation, mapping, path planning, navigation.
+To design and create a physical environment based on Changi Airport terminal 2, where a 4-wheeled mobile robot, i.e. LIMO robot from AgileX Robotics, is able to perform certain functions, localisation, mapping, path planning, navigation.
 ## Learning Outcomes
-▪ To be able to design and create a physical environment, i.e. a built environment or an arena, where a mobile robot is able to move around.
+- To be able to design and create a physical environment, i.e. a built environment or an arena, where a mobile robot is able to move around.
-▪ To be able to appreciate the tradeoff inherent in any real-world project and come up with the best compromise.
+- To be able to appreciate the tradeoff inherent in any real-world project and come up with the best compromise.
-▪ To be able to use the limo robot to navigate through the mazze
+- To be able to use the limo robot to navigate through the mazze
 ### Header 3
 Use this to have subsection if needed